Image via Wikipedia

 Alex Brunelle: People still ask other people this question?
 Uhmm… “The Mesopotamians” by They Might Be Giants.

-Rich Anderson: Again, tough call.
+Rachel Anderson: Again, tough call.

 If you had the power to eliminate two films from the history of the world, what would they be?

 Alex Brunelle: I’ve seen a lot of movies, and a lot of bad movies, but it’s hard to think of ones that I thought were so bad that they should be taken out of history.
 The angriest I can remember ever being at a movie was Soul Survivors, so I’ll chose that as one.
 And for another, I’ll say that I’d eliminate Slacker, but not because I don’t like it.
 (Although I don’t, really, but that’s beside the point.)
 It kind of changed a lot of people’s perspectives on independent film and it would be interesting to see an alternate history of independent film.